napasornc/c0dew0rd/week 7/readme.md

 addtional library: need to tell the sketch - include this new thing. this library translate java to p5.js

+sprite can be made from words/letter: anything you can draw

 ## Sound